elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 Human clinical data, on the other hand, refers to information obtained from the study of patients, including their medical histories, physical exams, and laboratory tests.
 This type of data is used to diagnose and treat disease, as well as to evaluate the safety and efficacy of new therapies.

 While both types of data are important for understanding human health and disease, they are collected and analysed in different ways and for different purposes.

 Human biomolecular data is of great importance in infectious disease research because it plays a critical role in understanding the molecular basis of the disease.
 By analyzing the biomolecular data, researchers can gain a deeper understanding of the disease's pathogenesis, evolution, and transmission.
 Personalised medicine is another area where biomolecular data can be applied.
 By analyzing an individual's biomolecular data, researchers can develop personalised treatment plans that are tailored to the specific needs of the patient.
 For example, if a patient has a genetic mutation that predisposes them to a particular disease, this information can be used to develop a personalised treatment plan that takes into account the patient's genetic profile.

+It is important to mention that most analyses of human biomolecular data are complemented by using the clinical data related to them.

 <!-- ## Data deposition and FAIRness -->